 Objectives in this domain

-- Life-cycle management: EOL, EOS, software management, and decommissioning.
+- Lifecycle management: EOL/EOS, software management, decommissioning

-- Change management: request process tracking.
+- Change management: request and process tracking

 Network security4.014%